 - When enforcing this dress code, the administration, teachers, and other school authorities are mindful of the constantly changing nature of the styles of dress and grooming in our society and the transient “fads” often evident in the dress and grooming of high school students.

-- The primary responsibility for appropriate dress lies with the student and his/her parents or guardians.
+- The primary responsibility for appropriate dress lies with the student and their parents or guardians.
 However, it is the school’s responsibility to make sure that school dress is appropriate, respectful, safe, non-disruptive, and non-offensive.
 In the interest of maintaining the required school climate essential to meaningful teaching and learning, the principal may ban dress that is inappropriate due to health, safety, and/or disruption to the educational process.

 - Standards of Dress for students shall comply with the following guidelines: